 In parallel with human oncology there are various treatment options that can be used alone or in combination.
 Such therapies include chemotherapy, radiation therapy, surgery, and immunotherapy.

 What is a Veterinary Oncologist?
 A board-certified veterinary medical oncologist is a veterinarian with expertise in the diagnosis and treatment of cancer.
-After receiving a degree in veterinary medicine (DVM), s/he has received post-graduate training in a residency program accredited by the American College of Veterinary Internal Medicine (ACVIM) and has successfully completed the testing and research requirements established by the ACVIM.
+After receiving a degree in veterinary medicine (DVM), s/he has completed an internship prior to post-graduate training in a residency program accredited by the American College of Veterinary Internal Medicine (ACVIM) and has successfully completed the testing and research requirements established by the ACVIM.
 A veterinary oncologist is an expert in the biology of cancer and specializes in the use of chemotherapy and biological therapies for the treatment of cancer.
 Veterinary oncologists work in close association with surgeons and radiation oncologists when a multi-disciplinary approach to cancer management is indicated.

 Radiation therapy: Like chemotherapy, radiation therapy can be dosed and delivered in multiple ways.
 There are protocols designed to palliative pain and clinical signs associated with the tumor and there are others with the goal of long term control.
 Our hospital is excited to be the first site in New England to offer stereotactic radiation therapy (SRT) on our new Varian TrueBeamTM system in addition to being first site that offered intensity modulated radiation therapy (IMRT).
 To learn more about the different types of radiation click here.